leviome/leviome.github.io/index.md

 ## Patents
 - Method and Apparatus of Game Focus Estimation in Fast Team Sports(First Owner)
 - Method and Apparatus of Key Players Recognition in Team Sports(First Owner)
+- Method and Apparatus of Efficient and Effective Tiny Ball Tracking
+- Method and Apparatus of Game Status Detection in Team Sports
+- Method and Apparatus of Estimating Ball Carrier for American Football

 ##  Honors
 - **Intel Honorarium High-5 Award**.
 Intel inventors who have filed 5 new non-provisional patent applications within a 52-week period.